lorforlinux/docs.beagleboard.io/accessories/power-supplies.rst

 Power supplies
 ###############

-All Beaglebone boards require different power supplies like Beaglebone Balack and other AM335X based boards will be fine with a 5VDC @ 1A  but, Beaglebone AI-64 requires aleast 5VDC @ 3A.
+All BeagleBone boards require different power supplies like BeagleBone Balack and other AM335X based boards will be fine with a 5VDC @ 1A  but, BeagleBone AI-64 requires aleast 5VDC @ 3A.
 You have to either supply the power via usb jack or a 2.1mm, center positive barrel jack.

 .. note::